laurejt/authorless-tms/README.md

                      the documents may get much shorter and become noninformative for training.

+--ignore-case : Makes text handling, for both the input corpus and working vocabulary,
+                case-insensitive.

 -v, --verbose : Increases program verbosity, specifically producing more program progress
                 information.